ai-chess-training/chessagineweb/chessContextProtocol/chessContextProtocol.md

 ### 2. Resource Scoring

-The Chess GUI should than apply scoring to the data such that each data has mapped scored value
+The Chess GUI should apply scoring to the data such that each data has mapped scored value

 ### 3. Resource Prompting